 Constantly traveling and chasing the surf means I’m pretty much always broke and I try to make my money last for as long as possible wherever I go.
 At the same time, the cheapest option is sometimes not the best because you end up compromising the quality of the stay itself and that is no good.

 I’m happy to say that Rapture Ericeira was worth every single cent I spent.
 We paid 80 EUR/night for a double, including the meals and that really isn’t expensive at all.
-Dorm rooms (sleep 4 to 6 people) were even cheaper at 29 EUR/night.
-So if you’re a money conscious traveler don’t sweat it.
+Dorm rooms (sleeping 4 to 6 people) were even cheaper at 29 EUR/night.
+So if you’re a money-conscious traveler don’t sweat it.